 Occasionally we get asked about why some articles which are not about events or news in region are published; in other words what is our Editorial Policy.

-Our editorial policy is to include articles when they are likely to be of interest or relevance to our readers; not always ‘discovered’ amongst the plethora of available online information.
+Our policy is to include articles when they are likely to be of interest or relevance to our readers; not always ‘discovered’ amongst the plethora of available online information.

 Sometimes that may be Thailand news which has implications for our readers.
 A recent example was arrests at a Pattaya party.
 Although not local news, it was published as an indication that holding such a party here may not be such a good idea!